 41. At this moment there is no clarity who submits issues to the IFRS Interpretations Committee.
 We believe that more transparency is needed in this area.
-Whilst we appreciate that submitters may prefer confidentiality for different reasons, we suggest that at least for transparency reasons to publish the type of submitter (preparer, auditor, regulator, etc) and the country of origin.
+Whilst we appreciate that submitters may prefer confidentiality for different reasons, we suggest that to facilitate the understanding of the context in which the issue arose the type of submitter (preparer, auditor, regulator, etc) and the country of origin are made publicly available.